Sam Sullivan: Global Civic Policy Society

 In November 2009, Sullivan formed the Global Civic Policy Society with a $500,000 startup grant from the Annenberg Foundation of California.
 The society hosts a speaker series called Public Salons that "provide a public platform for the thinkers and doers of Vancouver".
 The presentations are featured on a 1/2 hour weekly television program on Shaw TV called Sam Sullivan's Public Salons.
 Through its Greeting Fluency Initiative, the society hosts salons that encourage citizens to "learn a few words of greetings in the languages of their neighbours".
 It has developed a smartphone app called Greeting Fluency Aid, available free to the public, containing greeting phrases from eighteen languages.
 It includes over 30 endangered first nations languages of British Columbia.
 The society hosts the Vancouver Urban Forum with a specific goal of increasing urban densities.
 Its Early Documents Transcription Program is putting the oldest Vancouver City Council Minutes online for free access to the public.
 It contributes to short BC education and policy videos under the Kumtuks banner which had 800,000 views by the end of 2017.

+In 2023 Sullivan launched Global Civic as an Advocacy Think Tank modelled after groups in London, New York and Ottawa.
+Alain Bertaud, former Principal Urban Planner for the World Bank, made a 10 day visit to Vancouver to launch the House Price Initiative.

+Sullivan launched his End the Downtown Eastside Project in July 2025.

 Centre for Fourth Wave Reform

 In February 2011, Sullivan founded the Centre for Fourth Wave Reform to explore ideas for change in municipal governance.
+This was amalgamated into the Global Civic Advocacy think tank in 2023.

-Chinook Wawa Revival
+Chinook Jargon Revival

 Sullivan is trying to promote the revival of Chinook Jargon, the aboriginal trade language once widely used in British Columbia.
 On June 27, 2015, together with retired University of British Columbia Anthropology professor Jay Powell, he hosted Chinook Wawa Day at the Creekside Community Centre in Vancouver; from September 26–27, they hosted Chinook Wawa Weekend.
 The workshops featured educational material to support citizens interested in the nearly extinct language.
 Sullivan has published and translated several videos of aboriginal elders speaking Chinook Wawa.

+In 2023 Sullivan contracted with David Robertson, the world's foremost expert on Northern Chinook Jargon, to create a new comprehensive Teach Yourself Northern Chinook Jargon curriculum.
+Sullivan introduced it to the BC Social Studies Teacher’s Association conference in October 2024.